- What is an otoplasty?

 Who is a candidate?

-People who have ears that stick out too far from the side of the head or whose ears have an unusual or undesirable shape are candidates for otoplasty.
+People who have ears that stick out from the side of the head or whose ears have had an injury or genetics which may cause an undesirable shape are candidates for otoplasty.
 Children need to be old enough to understand the need to keep their bandages in place.
 A child older than 4-5 years of age is generally suitable depending on their maturity.

 Ear Surgery Photos